contiv/vpp/README.md

   in Calico clusters, where some of the nodes can be running plain Calico (without VPP) and some of the nodes can be running Calico with VPP.

+* Try [Contiv-VPP UI](ui/README.md) web browser user interface on top of Contiv-VPP, it runs in Vagrant deployments as well as on bare-metal.

 ## Configuration & Troubleshooting
-Please refer to the [Contiv-VPP configuration and troubleshooting](docs/TOOLS.md) document.
+Please refer to the [Contiv-VPP configuration and troubleshooting](docs/operation/TOOLS.md) document.

 ## Reporting Bugs
 In order to report a bug, please file an issue in GitHub.
-Please provide the information described in [Bug Reports README](docs/BUG_REPORTS.md).
+Please provide the information described in [Bug Reports README](docs/debugging/BUG_REPORTS.md).

 ## Communication Channels